Aswini Bajaj Classes Logo

 Compensation is typically highest in major financial hubs, such as the United States and the United Kingdom, followed by markets like Hong Kong SAR and Singapore.
 The total pay reflects base, bonus, and long-term incentives in front-office roles.

-Portfolio management, equity/credit research, investment strategy, and buy-side roles (asset management, personal equity/venture capital) align most closely with the curriculum and offer clearer pathways to performance-linked pay growth.
+Portfolio management, equity/credit research, investment strategy, and buy-side roles (asset management, private equity/venture capital) align most closely with the curriculum and offer clearer pathways to performance-linked pay growth.

 Senior charterholders in leadership or high-performing teams (e.g., portfolio managers, IB/PE leaders, hedge funds) tend to have the highest compensation due to substantial bonus/LTI potential.
 The outcomes depend on role, team results, and market.